top of page

 Kaia Lacy

-I'm a CLC, Certified Low Milk Supply Specialist and mother of 3 wonderful kids.
-There are so many ways to succeed in parenting- I'm here to help you discover what that looks like for you and get you closer to confident feeding.
+I'm a Lactation Consultant, Certified Low Milk Supply Specialist and mother of 3 wonderful kids.
+There are so many ways to succeed in parenting and I'm here to help you discover what that looks like for you and your family.

 I know how to help you with what you're going through because I've been through it, too.